Your Support Makes a Difference

 Keeping workers healthy and safe makes a positive impact in our communities and across the world.

 The OEHS profession requires a pipeline of highly trained and skilled professionals to meet the needs of a global economy.
-The American Industrial Hygiene Foundation’s sole purpose is to provide scholarships to the best and the brightest to ensure this critical need is being met.
+The American Industrial Hygiene Foundation’s sole purpose is to provide scholarships to the best and the brightest to ensure this critical need is met.

 How to Contribute